blackbird71SR/Hello-World/README.md

 - [x] **Solidity**

 - [x] **SQL**

-- [x] **Standard ML**
+Standard ML is a general-purpose, modular, functional pr

-Standard ML is a general-purpose, modular, functional programming language with compile-time type checking and type inference; and a descendant of the ML programming language used in the Logic for Computable Functions theorem-proving project.
+- [x] **Standard ML**ogramming language with compile-time type checking and type inference; and a descendant of the ML programming language used in the Logic for Computable Functions theorem-proving project.

 - [x] **Swift**